 Convertible notes are the most common methods of investing in early-stage companies.
 They are simple and uncomplicated, and they offer the “best of both worlds.”

-Investors investing in convertible notes receive an interest payment, along with becoming an equity stockholder in the company upon conversion.
+Investors investing in these notes receive an interest payment, along with becoming an equity stockholder in the company upon conversion.
 Valuation cap, discount rate, and interest protects the rights of convertible note holders

-Convertible notes are ideal instruments for investors who are willing to take the risk of investing in a startup without getting involved in the complications of valuations.
-At this time, the company has not yet developed the metrics to value the company, yet there are high rewards associated with these high risks.
+Convertible notes are ideal instruments for investors willing to take the risk of investing in a startup without getting involved in the complications of valuations.
+At this time, despite lacking metrics to value the company which some investors consider risky, high risk means high rewards.

 Cons of Convertible Notes

-Some of the pros can also be treated as cons by some investors.
-For instance, uncertainty associated with valuation can be considered a drawback.
-Since the company is not yet valued, investors do not know whether the terms of the notes offering are fair.
+Some of the pros surrounding these notes causes speculation among certain investors.
+For instance, drawbacks include uncertainty associated with valuation.
+In the instance of an unvalued company, investors consider the lack of information surrounding the terms unfair.
 Therefore, some investors wait for a priced round to determine the value of the company before investing in convertible notes.

 In addition, convertible note holders do not have voting rights, ownership rights, or pro-rata rights as they do not yet own equity.

 Whether or not to invest in convertible notes depends on individual investors’ risk-appetite and personal preferences.
-If they are willing to forego rights associated with equity ownership and are ready to face risks associated with debt financing, convertible notes turn out to be profitable forms of investment in numerous cases.
-There is a reason that convertible notes has emerged as a preferred method of investing in the crowdfunding market.
+If startups willingly forego rights associated with equity ownership and face risks associated with debt financing, such notes turn out to be profitable forms of investment in numerous cases.
+There is a reason they have emerged as a preferred method of investing in the crowdfunding market.